-.1 You can enjoy substantial tax savings under the Productivity and Innovation Credit ("PIC") scheme.
-The PIC scheme was first introduced in Singapore Budget 2010 and further enhanced in Budget 2011 and Budget 2012.
-You can enjoy tax allowances at 400% on up to \$400,000 of your spending if your business purchased equipment is prescribed in the PIC Automation Equipment List.
-Alternatively, you can apply to convert up to \$100,000 of your spending into a non-taxable cash payout at a conversion rate of 30%.2
+You can enjoy substantial tax savings under the Productivity and Innovation Credit (PIC) scheme.
+The PIC scheme was first introduced in the Singapore Budget 2010 and further enhanced in Budgets 2011, 2012 and 2013.
+You can enjoy tax allowances at 400% on up to \$400,000 of your spending if your business purchased equipment prescribed in the PIC IT and Automation Equipment List.
+Alternatively, you can apply to convert up to \$100,000 of your spending into a non-taxable cash payout at a conversion rate of 60%2 from Years of Assessment (YA)3 2013 to 2015.